-- The St. Regis Residences (formally known as La Playa Varadero) is located at 18801 Collins Avenue and is approved for two mixed-use towers, standing 62 stories each, with 490 residential units and approximately 1,228,435 square feet of floor area.
+- The St. Regis Residences (formally known as La Playa Varadero) is located at 18801 Collins Avenue and is approved for two mixed-use towers, standing 62 stories each, with 361 residential units and approximately 1,228,435 square feet of floor area.
 The sales center is currently operating at this location.
-Construction of Phase I (the south tower) is anticipated to begin in 2024. - The Bentley Residences is a single, 62-story tower located at 18401 Collins Avenue that is approved for 216 residential condominium units with a floor area of 616,185 square feet.
-The tower will replace the Thunderbird Beach Resort and broke ground in April of 2024.
+Construction of Phase I (the south tower) is anticipated to begin in 2025. - The Bentley Residences is a single, 62-story tower located at 18401 Collins Avenue that is approved for 216 residential condominium units with a floor area of 616,185 square feet.
+Site preparation began in April of 2024 and construction will continue through 2025.

-Projects expected to start in the 2024-25 fiscal year and beyond include the following:
+Projects previously approved with the potential to start in the 2025-26 fiscal year and beyond include the following: